api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 1. Compute the bid topic for the current auction.
 2. Fetch the current block on the OEV Network.
 3. Fetch the bids placed during the bidding phase up to the given block.
-4. Filter out all eligible bids.
+4. Discard all ineligible bids.
 5. Select the bidder with highest bid amount.
 6. Prepare and submit the award for the auction winner on OEV network.

-Under rare circumstances when Auctioneer is unable to fetch the block on the OEV Network the auction is aborted and no winner is chosen.
-Similarly, if the auction award transaction fails, there is no retry.
-Retrying in case of an award failure would be unsafe, because the award signature was already exposed publicly.
+Under rare circumstances, when Auctioneer is unable to fetch the block on the OEV Network, the auction will be aborted and no winner is chosen.
+Similarly, if the auction award transaction fails, there will be no retry.
+Retrying in the case of an award failure would be unsafe, because the award signature was already exposed publicly.

 ::: info

-There is a theoretical possibility that before we fetch the OEV Network block a new bid is placed, after the bidding phase is over.
-In that case, Auctioneer will also consider this bid.
+There is a possibility that after the bidding phase ends, there is a new bid placed before Auctioneer fetches the block on the OEV Network.
+In that case, Auctioneer will also consider this particular bid.
 Searchers should not rely on this behaviour.

 :::